trothr/chicory/doc/platforms.md

 # Chicory Platforms

 Chicory identifies platforms by operating system name and hardware architecture.
-The two are usually sufficient to describe a unique execution environment.
+Those two indicators are usually sufficient to describe a unique execution environment.

 Chicory uses `uname` to identify the host platform